-Normally I run a few of these each August.
+Normally I run a few of these each August - see under ‘News: Writing days’ for the programme this summer.
 Each day runs from 10.00-4.00 in my mid-Surrey house and/or garden, depending on the weather.

 A great opportunity for some relaxed but dedicated writing time, spent with like-minded people, plus some encouragement from me.
 People bring their own lunch and I provide tea, coffee and water.
 Suitable for anyone from beginner to more experienced writer, so long as they are prepared to ‘have a go’.

 I run a small six-weekly group in mid-Surrey for people with on-going writing projects such as novels.
 If you are interested, email Chris to find out more.

 Here is the concept: